naeemdesai/papers/journal.md

 # Simulations
 John Graphene devised a new Forward model for a defense application.

+# Results
+The simulation reproduced a source-detector problem scenario.
+Hence ideas presented in (2017, SIAM) can be of use.

 # Conclusions
 We need to develop a new adjoin formulation fo this specific defence application to work well.